mmjulkowska/MVApp/README.md

 #### Selecting the data

 Select the dataset to analyse from the dropdown menu at the top of the side panel.
-If you did not perform outlier removal or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
+If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.

 ![10_heritability_01](https://user-images.githubusercontent.com/14832460/38468477-440a82e2-3b4f-11e8-97a6-f5ea31a908d7.png)

-If you performed your experiment across different year, experimental batches, please select the column indicating the year / experimental batch from the drop-down menu "Select column containing experimental batch / year".
-If you don't have this information, or your data was collected from one experiment, select "none".
+If you performed your experiment across different years or experimental batches, please select the column indicating the year / experimental batch from the drop-down menu "Select column containing experimental batch / year".
+If you do not have this information, or your data was collected from one experiment, select "none".
 The model will still be able to run.

 The same applies for the drop-down menu "Select column containing location".